Delivering progress: 100 top achievements of the SNP in government

 38. School Clothing Grant.
 We’ve introduced and increased the national minimum grant of £120 per primary pupil, and £150 per secondary pupil, to help more families afford school uniform costs.

 39. Eradicating fuel poverty.
-Over the last 8 years, we have spent £1 billion on supporting people in fuel poverty and making their homes more energy efficient – and we have published the Fuel Poverty Strategy to eradicate fuel poverty by 2040.
+We have spent over £1 billion on supporting people in fuel poverty and making their homes more energy efficient – and we have published the Fuel Poverty Strategy to eradicate fuel poverty by 2040.

 41. Investing in cutting-edge research.
 Scotland has a flourishing life sciences sector and to support vital innovation, we have published the Life Sciences Strategy to increase the industry’s contribution to the Scottish economy to £8bn by 2025.

 43. Free eye tests.
-All eye examinations are free in Scotland – compared to £21.31 in England and Wales.
+All eye examinations are free in Scotland – compared to up to £25 in England and Wales.

 44. World-leading minimum alcohol unit pricing.
 Scotland was the first country in the world to implement minimum unit pricing, earning praise from experts and helping to reduce alcohol-related deaths.